vlang/vlang-blog/content/blog/vex-showcase.md

 1. HTML Templating
 2. Static File Serving

-In this example, we make a web app that returns a pseudorandom number based on a set of parameters.
+In this example, we make a web app that returns a pseudo-random number based on a set of parameters.

 ### API Design